-This will be fully assessed during the DAC process, but we believe it will be minimal.
+This will be fully assessed during the EIS process, but we believe it will be minimal.

 What impact will the project have on the marine environment?

-Again, this will be fully assessed during the DAC process, but we believe it will be minimal.
+Again, this will be fully assessed during the EIS process, but we believe it will be minimal.

 Who is the company behind the project?

 Kangaroo Island Plantation Timbers is a company listed on the Australian Stock Exchange (ASX:KPT).
-The majority of shareholders are based in Australia and New Zealand.
+The majority of shareholders are based in Australia.
 All the directors are Australian.
 People interested in purchasing shares should talk to their stockbrokers.

 Who owns the plantations on Kangaroo Island?

 In April 2017, Kangaroo Island Plantations Timbers completed the purchase of the Kangaroo Island Forestry Investment Trust managed by New Forests Asset Management.
 The sale delivered 19,000 hectares of land of which almost 11,000 hectares is planted to Tasmanian Blue Gum.
 This effectively quadrupled the KPT plantation area and tripled its standing timber resource.
+KIPT owns about 86% of the plantation timber on Kangaroo Island.
 Twelve independent growers on the island are being consulted about their timber.